-- 1. During the first three quarters of the Program, the student will be required to rotate through one of the affiliates for clinical experience. - 2.
-The rotations are part of the Applied Radiography, RT 53, 53A, B, C series.
-The first rotation consists of two quarters for sixteen hours per week and one quarter with 24 hours per week, which has specific objectives and activities for each week.
+- 1. During the first three quarters of the Program, the student will be required to rotate through two of the affiliates for clinical experience. - 2.
+The rotations are part of the Applied Radiography, RT 53A, B, C series.
+Each rotation is sixteen hours per week, which has specific objectives and activities for each week.
 The clinical coordinator and faculty will assign the rotation.
-Students will also spend three hours per week in on-campus labs in summer, fall and winter quarters of the first year.
+Students will also spend three hours per week in on-campus labs in fall, winter and spring quarters of the first year.
 The students will be rotated to a second clinical affiliate starting in summer for 6 months. - 3.
 Printed activities, objectives, and evaluations will be available to each student.
 A college instructor will supervise the students' activities in the clinic with the assistance of the clinical instructors.
 Competencies are required for each quarter in the Program. - 4.
 During the first year and summer quarter, all activities related to the Program will be during daytime hours, Monday through Friday.
 All quarter breaks and holidays will be observed as appears on the school calendar. - 5.
 Hospital labs are structured with specific objectives for the 11-week session.
 The objectives and activities are integrated with both lecture series and on-campus labs.
 The college instructor and the clinic staff give direct supervision for the activities of the students.
 Cognitive, psychomotor, and affective skill development is built on as the student progresses through the first year. - 6.
 On-going observations and competency testing is used to closely evaluate students.
 Those students not making satisfactory progress are counseled.
 The students' interaction with the patient and hospital staff is closely observed.